ablinston/MLOps_notes/Notes.md

   tar_target(plot, plot_model(model, data))
 )
 ```
+The pipeline removes the need to save outputs, because each target object that is made is saved in memory and can be loaded.

 All target script files have these requirements.
 * Load the packages needed to define the pipeline, e.g. targets itself.2
-* Use tar_option_set() to declare the packages that the targets themselves need, as well as other settings such as the default storage format.
+* Use `tar_option_set()` to declare the packages that the targets themselves need, as well as other settings such as the default storage format.
 * Load your custom functions and small input objects into the R session: in our case, with source("R/functions.R").
 * Write the pipeline at the bottom of _targets.R.
 A pipeline is a list of target objects, which you can create with tar_target().
 Each target is a step of the analysis.
 It looks and feels like a variable in R, but during tar_make(), it will reproducibly store a value in _targets/objects/.

+### Usage

 Before running can check the pipeline by running `tar_manifest()`.
 Can use `tar_visnetwork()` to show it visually, and that will also show what parts are outdated with a lighter colour.